 What’s the difference between buying a timeshare from the developer versus buying from the resale market?

 The differences vary depending on the resort and developer.
 For example, with Hilton Grand Vacation timeshares, if you purchase a timeshare from the resale market you cannot become an Elite member.
 Also, Hilton will not accept a trade-in if you have bought a timeshare from the resale market.
 As for Marriot, you will not be able to exchange the points you gain from a timeshare resale into reward points, so you are unable to use the points for hotel stays.
-The only exchange possible is with other Marriot timeshares.
+The only exchange possible is with other Marriott timeshares.
 Finally, with Wyndham, if you purchase a timeshare from the resale market, you cannot become a Wyndham VIP member.
 Each resort provides different benefits to those who purchase their timeshare directly.
 In summary, those who buy resale timeshares do not receive all of the benefits that direct buyers do.
-(Above information provided is true to the best of our knowledge as of April 2016.)
+(Above information provided is true to the best of our knowledge as of March 2022.)

 Can I exchange my timeshare for a different resort?